rsattar/Voucher/README.md

 ## Recommendations

+### Tokens
 Voucher works best if you pass an **OAuth** token, or better yet, generate some kind of a *single-use token* on your server, and pass that to tvOS.
 [Cluster](https://cluster.co), for example, uses single-use tokens to do auto-login from web to iOS app.
 Check out this [Medium post](https://library.launchkit.io/how-ios-9-s-safari-view-controller-could-completely-change-your-app-s-onboarding-experience-2bcf2305137f?source=your-stories) that shows how I do it!
+The same model can apply for iOS to tvOS logins.

+### Voucher shouldn't be the only login option
+In your login screen, you should still show the manual entry UI, but add messaging that if the user simply opens the iOS app they can login that way too.

 ## To do / Things I'd Love Your Help With!
-* Currently Voucher *does not* encrypt any data between the server and the client, so I suppose if someone wanted your credentials (See **Recommendations** section above), they could have a packet sniffer on your local network and access your credentials.
+* Encryption?
+Currently Voucher *does not* encrypt any data between the server and the client, so I suppose if someone wanted your credentials (See **Recommendations** section above), they could have a packet sniffer on your local network and access your credentials.
-	* Is there an easy way to encrypt the communication?
-	* Is that even necessary?

 * Maybe change the response to be not called `tokenData`, as it's an `NSData` object, so anything can be passed back.

 * Future proofing: Add versioning to the socket protocol.
 Currently only the content-length preamble and an `NSDictionary` (serialized as `NSData`) is sent back and forth.

+* Make Voucher Server work on `OS X`, and even `tvOS`!
+Would probably just need new framework targets, and additional test apps.

 ## Requirements
 * iOS 7.0 and above
 * tvOS 9.0
 * Xcode 7

-## Feedback

 ## License
 `Voucher` is available using an MIT license.
 See the LICENSE file for more info.